huichen-cs/OSClassExamples/README.md

-# Example Programs for Operating Systems
+# Example Programs for Operating Systems Classes

-These are example programs for CISC 3320 Operating Systems at Brooklyn College of the City University of New York.
+These are example programs Operating Systems classes (CISC 3320 and CISC 7310X) at Brooklyn College of the City University of New York.
+The reference to these examples is the insturctor's lecture notes.